 How long is a course of TMS?

 The average course of TMS is approximately 30-40 sessions over one to two months.
 A TMS therapy session lasts approximately 30 minutes.
 The goal of a course of TMS treatment is to fully treat a depressive episode and for symptoms of depression to completely remit.
 Some people may need a longer course of treatment, and some people may decide to continue TMS treatments on a less frequent basis in order to prevent a recurrence of depression.

 Is TMS different than ECT?

 Electroconvulsive therapy (ECT) uses an electrical stimulus to generate a controlled seizure in the brain while a patient is under general anesthesia.
 While it is a very effective treatment option for severe depression, significant side effects are common and treatment may require time off from work and abstaining from driving.

 TMS uses magnetic pulses to affect brain regions but does not use an electrical stimulus or cause a seizure.
-No anesthesia is required, and patients are fully awake during a TMS treatment.
+It is non-invasive, no anesthesia is required, and patients are fully awake during a TMS treatment.
 Patients can drive themselves independently to and from sessions.
 The side effects of TMS are generally significantly less than those of ECT.
 There are no cognitive side effects from TMS treatment.

 Should I continue other psychiatric treatments while receiving TMS?

 Generally, we recommend continuing medications and other psychiatric treatments while receiving TMS.
 However, you should consult with your psychiatrist or mental health provider regarding this decision.

 Should I start or continue psychotherapy while receiving TMS?